María Estela Rivero Fuentes

 Phone: (574) 631-8456

-Senior Research Associate and Co-Director of the Central America Research Alliance
+Senior Researcher and Co-Director of the Central America Research Alliance, CARA

-Areas of Expertise: Mexico and Central America; Education; Gang Violence & Drugs; Gender Equality; Migration; Monitoring & Evaluation; Social Demography and Populations
+Areas of Expertise: Mexico and Central America; Education; Gang Violence and Drugs; Gender Equality; Migration; Monitoring and Evaluation; Social Demography and Populations

-María Estela Rivero Fuentes (Estela Rivero) is a Senior Research Associate and Co-Director of the Central America Research Alliance (CARA).
-A social demographer by trade, Rivero has over 20 years of experience evaluating social programs in Mexico, Central America and the Caribbean; analyzing and collecting data; and conducting research on gender, migration, youth and violence issues.
-Her excellent quantitative and qualitative skills, combined with her extensive experience and innovative creativity, have been instrumental for research teams seeking to improve social interventions and programs.
-Fluent in both Spanish and English, she has worked collaboratively across international and interdisciplinary teams in academia, international research organizations and development agencies.
+Estela Rivero (María Estela Rivero Fuentes) is a Senior Researcher and Co-Director of the Central America Research Alliance (CARA).
+A social demographer by trade, Estela has over 20 years of experience evaluating social programs in Mexico, Central America, and the Caribbean, analyzing and collecting data, and researching gender, migration, youth, and violence issues.
+Her excellent quantitative and qualitative skills, extensive experience, and innovative creativity have been instrumental for research teams seeking to improve social interventions and programs.
+Fluent in Spanish and English, Estela has worked collaboratively across international and interdisciplinary teams in academia, international research organizations, and development agencies.